-If this sounds awfully familiar to you, continue reading to find out how to boost your winter skin game with my following skincare tips for winter.
+If this sounds awfully familiar to you, continue reading to find out how to boost your winter skin game with the following:

-Why Do I Get Dry Skin In Winter?
+Why Does The Skin Get Dry Skin In Cold Weather?

 Winter-dry skin isn’t your fault as there is a vicious cycle at work where your skin not only reacts to the products you are using to nourish it but it can also rebel against the cold air and other environmental conditions.

 The outermost layer of your skin consists of dead skin cells embedded in a mixture of natural oils that are made by underlying sebaceous glands.

 These natural skin oils keep the water inside our body and prevent it from evaporating into the air and also keep irritating substances and germs from entering the body.